 User: I would like to apply for one

-Bot: Sure I can help with Visa to Singapore.
-Let me know the duration of the stay
+VA: Sure I can help with a Visa to Singapore.
+Let me know the duration of the stay.

-- Flight Booking Enquiry would emit the destination city entity value
+- Flight Booking Enquiry emits the destination city entity value.

-- Visa FAQ would use the entity value emitted by the Booking Enquiry Intent
+- Visa FAQ uses the entity value emitted by the Booking Enquiry Intent.

-- Visa Application would consume the terms Visa and Singapore from the Visa FAQ
+- Visa Application consumes the terms Visa and Singapore from the Visa FAQ.

 This article will help you in achieving the above scenario.